A study shows that maintaining one’s ideal weight decreases the risk of death.

 Consult with your physician regularly.
 Let us face it, no matter how much we self-medicate, there is still no substitute for a licensed and qualified doctor.
 There are certain conditions in your body that could only be addressed using specialized therapies such as bioidentical hormonal replacement therapy for those with hormone imbalance.
 Elderly patients might need hormonal replacement therapy to aid in losing or gaining weight.

-Tony Miller is a health and fitness blogger.
+Author Bio: Tony Miller is a health and fitness blogger.
 He regularly contributes to the fitness and wellness blog, Wellness Central.